Mortgage Qualifying Calculator

 What does the Mortgage Qualifying Calculator do?

-This Mortgage Qualifying Calculator takes all the key information for a you're considering and lets you determine any of three things: 1) How much income you need to qualify for the mortgage, or 2) How much you can borrow, or 3) what your total monthly payment will be for the loan.
+This mortgage qualifying calculator takes all the key information for a mortgage and lets you determine any of three things: 1) How much income you need to qualify for the mortgage, or 2) How much you can borrow, or 3) what your total monthly payment will be for the loan.

-To do this, the calculator takes into account your mortgage rate, down payment, length of the loan, closing costs, property taxes, homeowners' insurance, points you want to pay and more.
-Or, if you don't want to go into that much detail, you can omit some of those to get a ballpark figure for the loan you're considering.
+To do this, the calculator considers your mortgage rate, down payment, length of the loan, closing costs, property taxes, homeowners' insurance, points you want to pay and more.
+You don't need to input all information to receive a ballpark figure.

 You can also enter information about your current debts, like your car payments, credit cards and other loans to figure out how those affect what you can afford.
 This Mortgage Qualifying Calculator also gives you a breakdown of what your monthly mortgage payments will be, shows how much you'll pay in mortgage interest each month and over the life of the loan, and helps you figure how you might allocate your upfront cash on hand toward closing costs.